-Perspective | Their son wanted books whose characters looked like him, so they created a book business to provide them
+Perspective | Their son wanted to see more Black book characters, so they created a business to provide them

 Liberation Station, the independent pop-up bookstore the couple founded a year ago, sells only children’s literature in which Black children are the main characters.

-Before the pandemic, it was a mobile bookseller, setting up shop around the central North Carolina in places such as a boutique hotel lobby or an art gallery.
+Before the pandemic, it was a mobile bookseller, setting up shop around central North Carolina in places such as a boutique hotel lobby or an art gallery.
 Now it sells a curated selection of about 500 books online and has a warehouse with about 5,000 volumes.

 “It’s so bittersweet,” Scott-Miller said of the increased sales.
 “I want to be happy and joyful and excited.
 But it’s really hard to be happy, because [Floyd’s killing] shouldn’t have happened.
 It shouldn’t have had to happen for us to have mattered so much.
 Black bookstores should be a resource, period, for all communities.”